 The first one that we want to address is the no deposit bonuses.
-These are pretty much exactly as they say on the tin and when you register a new account with the bingo room, you will be issued with some free money.
+These are pretty much exactly as they say on the tin and when you register a new account with the bingo room, you will be issued with a bonus.

 The amount of money that you’re going to get will vary from site to site, but you can expect to get somewhere around £5 to £10 from most of these offers.
 There are some sites that will offer you free play for a certain amount of days as well, which is pretty cool.